This document is constantly being updated. As I work on my truck I will be updating it with the latest tips and instructions. Updated 02/08/20

 I’ll need this little level to keep things straight and level while fabricating the suspension parts and to keep the driveline a the correct angle.

 I have not started work on this yet.
 The truck is in hibernation over the winter.
-I will begin this work in the Spring of 2019.
+I will begin this work in the Summer of 2020.
 Please check back then.